 Why?
 Because the Sun is in its constellation of debilitation

-total darkness as it doesn’t reflect any light from
+total darkness (just before the new moon), so it doesn’t reflect any light from

 the Sun towards the earth.

 The darkness and weakness of the sun and

 the moon at this time tends to have a darkening effect on